10 Medicinal Herbs Every Beginner Should Grow

 Medicinal Uses

-Holy basil (Ocimum tenuiflorum) is classified as an adaptogen — a class of herbs that help the body adapt to stress and restore balance.
+Holy basil (Ocimum tenuiflorum) is classified as an adaptogen, a class of herbs that help the body adapt to stress and restore balance.
 Research supports its traditional use for reducing cortisol levels, supporting mental clarity during stressful periods, balancing blood sugar, and providing antioxidant protection.
 It has a warm, slightly peppery, clove-like flavor that’s nothing like sweet basil — and many people find it deeply comforting.
+Another powerful adaptogen worth exploring is reishi mushroom, which has a long history of use for stress resilience and calm.

 How to Grow It